Showing 1-10 results of 20 articles matching "report-card"

 How Parents Can Use the Midyear Report Card to Their Child’s Advantage

 With the first half of the school year now finished, it’s time for a mid-year check-in with first-semester report cards.
 Although some children dread report card time, report cards are a valuable tool and create the opportunity for conversation between parents and their children about how things are going.

 GET YOUR CHILD ON TRACK FOR READING SUCCESS

 Is your child struggling to develop basic reading skills?
 If so, you're not alone.
 By the latest estimates, as many as 40 percent of the nation's 4th graders aren't reading at grade level.

 Though hard to believe, the school year is nearly halfway over.
 As the holiday season quickly approaches, your elementary student will soon receive his or her second report card, which serves as an even more revealing indication of academic performance than the first.

-One question that is often asked by parents we encounter is what to do when their child receives a bad report card?
+One question that is often asked by parents is what to do when their child receives a bad report card?

 Questions to Ask About Your Child’s First Report Card of the Year